sunpy/sunpy/doc/source/guide/data_types/maps.rst

 Image data is generally shown in false color in order to better identify it or to better visualize structures in the image.
-Matplotlib handles this colormapping process through the "~matplotlib.colors" module.
-This process involves two steps: the data array is first mapped onto the range 0-1 using an instance of "~matplotlib.colors.Normalize" or a subclass; then this number is mapped to a color using an instance of a subclass of a "~matplotlib.colors.Colormap".
+Matplotlib handles this colormapping process through the `~matplotlib.colors` module.
+This process involves two steps: the data array is first mapped onto the range 0-1 using an instance of `~matplotlib.colors.Normalize` or a subclass; then this number is mapped to a color using an instance of a subclass of a `~matplotlib.colors.colormap`.

 SunPy provides the colormaps for each mission as defined by the mission teams.
 The Map object chooses the appropriate colormap for you when it is created as